 For 2017, Graph Day will be part of Data Day Texas.
 Purchase a ticket for Data Day, and all the Graph Day content is included.
 No need to buy a separate ticket.
-Most all the graph talks will be held in adjacent rooms, so if you're only interested in graphs, you won't have to traverse the entire building.
+Most all the graph talks will be held in adjacent rooms within the Data Day conference, so if you're only interested in graphs, you won't have to traverse the entire building.
 There will be a separate Graph Lounge nearby for all the graph attendees.
 For a full list of Data Day Texas content, visit the Data Day Texas Speakers page and the Data Day Texas Sessions page.

 Who will be speaking at Graph Day TX 2017?

 We're just beginning to announce the speakers for the 2nd Graph Day Texas.
 Expect to see many more.
 We'll be updating the page as speakers confirm.
 You can find a list of the sessions on the sessions page.
 If you'd like to speak at Graph Day, check out the proposals page.
 If your company would like to join Graph Day as a sponsor, please visit our sponsor page.

 Dave Bechberger will be presenting the following session: Moving Your Data To Graph.

 Alex's recent publications include: Beyond Triangles: A Distributed Framework for Estimating 3-profiles of Large Graphs and Batch Codes through Dense Graphs with High Girth.
 For a list of publications, view Alex's homepage at UT.

 Sebastian Good is a creative software architect with a focus on turning industry innovation and intellectual property into new products.
 He leads Expero's architecture and development practice, recruiting switched-on developers, building inventive prototypes, and shipping code for customers.

 Sebastian Good will be presenting the following session: Time Series and Audit Trails: Modeling Time in an Industrial Equipment Property Graph.